Have you ever visited a website and interacted with the site’s virtual assistant (a.k.a chatbot)?

 For every question you pose there is a scripted answer that the chatbot retrieves from its knowledge base to provide you with an answer.
 Have you ever wondered what happens behind the scenes to get you that answer?

-I have been lucky in the last 18 months to work on two chatbot projects.
-One writing content for a university chatbot answering student questions ranging from applying and accommodation to what is available on campus.
+I’ve been lucky in the last 18 months to work on two chatbot projects.
+One writing content for a university chatbot answering student questions, ranging from applying and accommodation to what is available on campus.
 Another one I am still working on is a chatbot for a government department helping people/businesses learn more about available funding.

 This type of writing is perfect for me.
 When I was at uni I often had trouble making essays fit the longer word counts.
 I am not a waffler (maybe when talking but not when writing), I like to write the most information with the least amount of words, which pretty much sums up writing for chatbots.
 Providing the necessary information in as few words as possible.
 Plus, as a consumer I don’t like to read two paragraphs of information before I get to what I need.